Buying Local in the Travel Industry

 Here’s a month by month run through to help you decide:

 In theory these are the coldest months for Uzbekistan.
-In practise don’t be terribly surprised if it’s rather mild, warm even.
+In practice don’t be terribly surprised if it’s rather mild, warm even.
 Over many years of sending travellers out to Central Asia very few have gone in winter, but those that have done so have had the sights entirely to themselves and one memorable visit was done largely in shorts and t-shirt – but this is not guaranteed!
 The further out into the desert you go, the colder it can be at times.
 The mountains will, of course, be cold and snow-capped.

 By March, Uzbekistan is warming up a bit.
 This is the local’s favourite time of year: winter is ending, spring is here and there’s a huge festival to enjoy – Navruz (Persian New Year, celebrated across Central Asia).
 Rain is always a possibility, but generally temperatures are pleasant, especially towards the end of the month.
 There is still snow in the mountains, and the desert is cold at night.